fredrkl/entra-pim-group-demo/README.md

 # Entra PIM Group Demo

+> :warning: Terraform support was merged into [main 08.Mai.2024](https://github.com/hashicorp/terraform-provider-azuread/pull/1327#event-12736849942).
+Please see #32 issue for up to date migration information.

 This repo´s intent to demonstrate the use of Entra PIM for Group using Infrastructure as Code (IaC).

 The repo will setup up the following group and PIM settings: